ing-bank/baker/docs/sections/reference/runtime.md

 ## RecipeCompiler.compile(recipe)

-`Recipes` once built must be converted into a data structure called `CompiledRecipe` that helps a `RecipeInstances` to understand, store and run your process.
+`Recipes` once built must be converted into a data structure called `CompiledRecipe` that lets `RecipeInstances` to understand, store and run your process.
 These can be used to create a new `RecipeInstance` from a `baker` runtime that contains both a `CompiledRecipe` and the required `InteractionInstances`, or they can as well be converted into a [visualziation](visualization.md).